-In the case of applying for a second externship placement, the procedure noted above must be followed to ensure the externship is a helpful and productive time for the student compared to other competing goals (e.g., research milestones or productivity; TA responsibilities, etc.).
+In the case of applying for a second externship placement, the procedure noted above must be followed to ensure the external placement is a helpful and productive time for the student compared to other competing goals (e.g., research milestones or productivity; TA responsibilities, etc.).
 Advisors can provide excellent input in helping students balance competing demands, as well as making recommendations about what types of externship placements may be most beneficial to the student.
-Students cannot apply for an external placement prior to the 4th year.
+Only in very rare circumstances can students apply for an external placement prior to the 4th year.
+In those rare circumstances, both the student's advisor and the DCT must approve the petition.

 Selecting external placements Students are encouraged to review the list of placements where other USC students have previously undertaken external training (provided in the PSC google drive under "Clinical Hours and Experiences").
-Students are also encouraged to speak with ADCT about placements that may be a good fit for them.
+Students are also encouraged to speak with the ADCT about placements that may be a good fit for them.
 All external placements MUST be approved formally by the program.

 If a student would like to develop an idea for a program outside of this list, we welcome this creativity!
 However, we do need to follow a formal procedure to ensure the site will provide suitable training.
 Students are encouraged to talk to the ADCT about their ideas.
-Our typical procedure is to request the CV(s) of any possible supervisor(s) on the externship site; to review any available materials for the site's training (e.g., website or handbook), and often for the ADCT to meet directly with supervisors or director of the site.
+Our typical procedure is to request the CV(s) of any possible supervisor(s) on the external placement; to review any available materials for the site's training (e.g., website or handbook), and often for the ADCT to meet directly with supervisors or director of the site.
 We then provide a summary of this information to the faculty for a formal vote.
 We hope this process ensures the student will have a good training opportunity, and ensures that the student has clear guidelines about what they will experience at the site (e.g., number of hours expected, populations seen, etc.) before agreeing to be an extern at the placement.

 Forms and Notifications.
 There are often forms that are required by the site (e.g., verification of liability coverage).
-If a student is offered an externship placement, they are required to inform the ADCT provide them with the name and contact details of the person(s) they spoke with at the site.
+If a student is offered an external placement, they are required to inform the ADCT and provide her with the name and contact details of the person(s) they spoke with at the site.
 The ADCT will then be able to contact these individuals to ensure all paperwork agreements between the program and the site are completed, as well as to obtain evaluative feedback mid-year and end of year.
-The student may also be required to submit to other procedures to be able to participate in the externship placement, such as TB testing, vaccines, background checks, etc. It is typically the student's responsibility to obtain, pay for, and submit supporting materials to the site if these additional steps are required.
+The student may also be required to submit to other procedures to be able to participate in the external placement, such as TB testing, vaccines, background checks, etc. It is typically the student's responsibility to obtain, pay for, and submit supporting materials to the site if these additional steps are required.

-The terms of any externship placement are negotiated agreements of three parties: the student, the clinical program, and the placement site.
+The terms of any external placement are negotiated agreements of three parties: the student, the clinical program, and the placement site.
 As such, students may not unilaterally terminate any placement agreement.
 Should the student feel a need to end a placement before the agreed end date, the student must first consult with the DCT or the ADCT and seek written consent to resign from the placement.
-If a student is having significant issues or problems at their externship site, they are encouraged to speak with faculty about these issues as soon as possible.
+If a student is having significant issues or problems at an external site, they are encouraged to speak with the ADCT/DCT/or clinical advisor as soon as possible.